 Note: unless stated otherwise, all quotes were taken from the official site.

-You can either take the red trail from the wading pool and return to the parking lot or continue along the blue path towards Snir Stream.
+You can take the red trail from the wading pool, return to the parking lot, or continue along the blue path toward Snir Stream.

 The Travertine Falls

 Waterflow can be relatively strong, and many big stones may make you lose balance.
-Thus I preferred walking on the trail with the younger daughter, and my older daughter enjoyed the water hike.
+Thus I preferred walking on the trail with my younger daughter, and my older daughter enjoyed the water hike.